-Plastic ring adjusters are a cheap and widely available.
+Plastic ring adjusters are cheap and widely available.
 They are a quick option to solve your ring size issue right away.
 They're basically little silicone wedges or sleeves that sit between your ring and your finger.
 They work well but can make your ring sit up awkwardly off your finger.
 They are also less reliable than something a jeweler solders on.

 Ring Guards are available in white and rose gold metal.
 They can be easily worn with your ring without being too obvious.
 They can however, damage the band over time.

-Where a Tight Fitting Ring Above
+Wear a Tight Fitting Ring Above

 The tighter ring can prevent the large ring from slipping off your finger.